vidarh/writing-a-compiler-in-ruby/README.md

    * Exceptions (used by the compiler, but only begin/rescue causes problems and that's only used once; commented out for testing)
    * Regexp (not used by the compiler)
    * Float (not used by the compiler)
- * The compiler code is littered with workarounds for specific bugs (they're not consistently marked, but `FIXME` will include all of the workarounds for compiler bugs and more).
+ * The compiler code is littered with workarounds for specific bugs (they're not consistently marked, but `FIXME` will include all of the workarounds for compiler bugs and more, and whenever I find new ones they're also marked `@bug`).
  * The GC mentioned above is very simple and not well suited for the sheer amount of objects currently allocated.
 It needs a number of improvements to handle many small objects, and the compiler needs additional work to reduce the number of objects created.